Malolos: Government

+Local government

+The city of Malolos is headed by the Mayor of Malolos alongside the vice mayor and the members of the Sangguniang Panlungsod, a 10-member city council whom are all elected once every three years.
+This is in pursuant of Article 6, Section 8 of the 1987 Philippine Constitution.
+The mayor and his/her fellow leaders is limited to three-consecutive, three-year terms and is prohibited to seek for re-election a fourth time.
+However, in certain circumstances, leaders would run for another set of three-consecutive terms after a term-interruption.

+The city is led by Mayor Christian D. Natividad, often referred to his nickname "Agila".
+Natividad previously served as the local chief executive from 2010 to 2019 before unsuccessfully running for Governor of Bulacan during the 2019 Philippine general elections.
+Natividad lost to incumbent governor Daniel Fernando who previously served as vice-governor for three terms.
+In 2022, he ran for Mayor for his fourth term as a whole, but his first term non-consecutively, defeating former tandem and running-mate Bebong Gatchalian.
+The vice mayor is Miguel Alberto Bautista.
+Bautista was a third-party contender among the running mates of the mayoral candidates in the 2022 Philippine general elections.

+Danny A. Domingo is the incumbent member of the House of Representatives whom represents Malolos as part of the first district in the 19th Congress of the Philippines.
+Domingo was the former mayor of the city of Malolos from 2001 to 2010 before beating then-incumbent Jose Antonio Sy-Alvarado in 2022.

 Culture

 Heritage and tourism

 Malolos is hailed as the Premiere Heritage City of Bulacan.
 Many ancestral houses from the Spanish and American periods, Spanish colonial churches and chapels, historical sites and landmarks, and even structures such as walls and bridges with heritage and historical value are found around the city.
 Some of these were already marked by National Historical Institute while others are marked by the City Government.
 The historic town center of Malolos was declared National Heritage Landmark on August 15, 2001, under the name of Malolos Heritage Town.

 The Barasoain Church, erected in 1885, was the site of the very First Philippine Congress on September 15, 1898, and the inauguration of the First Philippine Republic on January 23, 1899.
 In this church the Oath of Office of Emilio Aguinaldo and Joseph Estrada as Philippine presidents took place.
 Within the premises of Barasoain Church, there are other historical markers installed by National Historical Commission, such as the Universidad Literaria y Scienifico de Filipina at Malolos Convent, General Emilio Aguinaldo Monument at Barasoain patio, and First Philippine Republic marker installed at the left side of the main lateral wall of the church.

 The Malolos Cathedral, originally a visita of Tondo in 1572 and became town parish on June 11, 1580, serves the seat of the Roman Catholic Diocese of Malolos from 1962.
 It served as Presidential Palace during First Republic.
 It was marked by National Historical Institute in 1956.